rickstaa/stable-learning-control/docs/source/control/algorithms/lac.rst

 .. admonition:: You Should Know

-    In what follows, we give documentation for the PyTorch and Tensorflow implementations of LAC in Machine Learning Control.
+    In what follows, we give documentation for the PyTorch and Tensorflow implementations of LAC in MLC.
     They have nearly identical function calls and docstrings, except for details relating to model construction.
     However, we include both full docstrings for completeness.